 In the above code snippet, a request method is used to send a message and receive the response back.
 Different responses that can be received are documented here.

-msg is an instance of Message class and in the ablove example, the intended recipient is set to an agent with name ‘abc’.
-The constructed message msg can sent to the agents running on master container using gw.send(msg).
+msg is an instance of Message class and in the ablove example, the intended recipient is set to the AgentID abc.
+The constructed message msg is sent to the agents running on master container using gw.send(msg).

 A simple example of executing a shell command from remote connection opened using Gateway class is as shown below: